Introduction to Focus Strategy

 3. Focused Low-Cost Strategy

-For this segment, the focus is put up on narrow market buyers and competition to buyers in the same scenario.
+This segment focuses on narrow market buyers and competition with buyers in the same scenario.
 The company must keep lower prices to serve niche members at a lower price than that of rivals in the market.

 4. Focused Differentiation Strategy

-In this segment, the focus is on narrow buyers and competition to rivals by offering customized attributes to the niche members better than the rivals in the market.
+The company focuses on narrow buyers and competes with rivals by offering customized attributes to the niche members better than the rivals in the market.

 5. Best Cost Provider Strategy

-This is based on the ability of the organization which can provide a product or service at a lower cost than its competitors.
+- Low-Cost Leadership Strategy: This is based on the ability of the organization can provide a product or service at a lower cost than its competitors.
 The assumption behind a low-cost strategy is that it acquires a substantial cost advantage over rivals that can be passed on to the customers to gain a larger profit or market share.
 A low-cost strategy can produce an advantage where a firm can earn a higher profit margin by selling products at the same market price as rivals.
 These products are aimed to be sold at a lower cost and appeal to an average customer in a broad target market.
-Sometimes these products have high standards and not customized to individual customers’ tastes, needs or desires.
-So, for a low-cost leadership strategy is followed by modifying products as possible, the firm can provide benefits from economies of scale and experience effects.
-Low-cost leadership strategies can also be applied in services-based business for benefits.
+Sometimes these products have high standards and are not customized to individual customer’s tastes, needs, or desires.
+So, the firm can benefit from economies of scale and experience the effects of a low-cost leadership strategy followed by modifying products.
+Low-cost leadership strategies can also be applied in services-based businesses for benefits.

-The presence of a strong market can allow the firm to able to convince the rivals not to start price wars within the industry, this means the low-cost firms can set the stage for pricing discipline within the market.
-It is easy for low-cost firms to keep competition out of the industry through their price-cutting power, this can be a substantial obstacle to firms contemplating entry into the industry.
+- Advantages of Building a Low Cost: A strong market can allow the firm to convince its rivals not to start price wars within the industry; this means the low-cost firms can set the stage for pricing discipline within the market.
+It is easy for low-cost firms to keep competition out of the industry through their price-cutting power; this can be a substantial obstacle to firms contemplating entry into the industry.

 Recommended Articles